Generalized three body problem and the instability of the core-halo objects in binary systems: Derivation and numerical verification of the instability criteria

 Criteria \eqref{crit} has been verified solving \eqref{rpc3bsys} numerically, and solving linearized system \eqref{linearized} analytically.
 Result \eqref{crit1} can be obtained from analysis of the potential \eqref{energy} extremum at $x=0,y=0$ as well.
-Left-hand side of \eqref{crit1}, i.e., condition $4/3 \pi \rho > M/d^3$, from astrophysical point of view it is not interesting because the central density cannot be smaller than mass divided by volume of the ball.
-This if especially true for any spherical astrophysical body of interest, because density always decrease outwards.
+Left-hand side of \eqref{crit1}, i.e., condition $ M/d^3 <4/3 \pi \rho$, is trivial from astrophysical point of view, because the central density cannot be smaller than average density.
+In any realistic astronomical body, density decrease outwards: $\rho(r) \leq \rho(0)$.
 The same argument apply to \eqref{crit2}.
-Even in the most favorable situation $m=2M$, the central density should be less than half of the average density for mass $m$ for this instability to occur.
+Even in the most favorable situation $m=2M$, the central density should be less than half of the average density for mass $m$ for this instability to occur\footnote{However, artificial body with such properties could be created, and experiments performed in micro-gravity at orbital station.}.

-Therefore we may simply write simplified form of \eqref{crit}, relevant to the astrophysical applications:
+If we assume, that density decreases outwards from the center, we may simply write simplified form of \eqref{crit}, relevant to the astrophysical applications: